wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_configuration/test_basic_configuration_frequency.md

   are provided.
 - Fail if `wazuh-logcollector` or `wazuh-agent` does not start correctly when valid `frequency` values are provided.
-- Fail if API response is different that Wazuh configuration
+- Fail if the API response is different from the Wazuh configuration.

 ## Code documentation